manwithacat/www/index.md

 permalink: /
 ---

-Five ways to give me money:
+Here are some ways to give me money:

 * [Buy my books on Amazon](https://www.amazon.co.uk/-/e/B0721CMPZX)
 * [Listen to books I've authored on Audible](https://www.audible.co.uk/search?searchAuthor=A+Man+with+a+Cat)